 Romanian and Italian: are they similar or very different languages?

-The fact that Romanian is a Romance language surprises some people, because slavic languages are spoken in many of the countries around Romania.
+Romanian being a Romance language can seem surprising because Slavic languages are spoken in many of the countries around Romania.

 Similar vocabulary words between Romanian and Italian